Destiny Herndon-De La Rosa: Women's March

 On January 13, 2017, 2017 Women's March event organizers granted the pro-life feminist group New Wave Feminists partnership status.
-But after the organization's involvement was publicized in The Atlantic, it was removed from the partners page on the march's website.
+After the organization's involvement was publicized in The Atlantic, it was removed from the partners page on the march's website.
 Other anti-abortion groups that had been granted partnership status, including Abby Johnson's And Then There Were None (ATTWN) and Stanton Healthcare, were subsequently unlisted as partners as well.
 However, New Wave Feminists still took part in the official march.
 Herndon-De La Roasa told St. Louis Review that she felt welcome at the event.

 Herndon-De La Rosa also attended the 2018 Women's March.

-Regarding the 2021 Women's March, Herndon De La Rosa posted on Facebook "It’s 100% an abortion rally, so obviously we can’t participate in the traditional way for this one."
-Despite her declaration, the previous Women's Marches she participated in had also expressly been in support of abortion rights.
+Regarding the 2021 Women's March, Herndon De La Rosa posted on Facebook: "It’s 100% an abortion rally, so obviously we can’t participate in the traditional way for this one."
+The previous Women's Marches she participated in had also expressly been in support of abortion.

+Stellar Shelter & Casa Maris

+Hernon-De La Rosa co-founded the Stellar Shelter and Casa Maris with Karina Breceda, an immigration advocate, in 2022.
+The centers are located across from each other on the Mexico-United States border.
+The Stellar Shelter - also known as the "New Wave Feminists Consistent Life Ethic Center" - is a shelter for migrant women & children in Ciudad Juárez, Mexico.
+Casa Maris is an emergency shelter, also for migrant women and children, in El Paso, Texas.

+The centers offer healthcare services, prenatal and parenting classes, and other assistance to migrant mothers, children, and single women.
+As of September 2023, over 100 women and children had been served by the Stellar Shelter alone.